 6 Fascinating Facts About Your Cat's Paws September 20 2018, 1 Comment

 Cat paws are amazing.
 And not just because they are pretty much the cutest part of any cat.
 I mean, just try looking at a picture of a cat's paw and being upset.
 They're so soft.
 So squishable.
 So absolutely perfect.
 But they are also so much more!
-A cat's cute toes aren't just for show, they serve tons of important purposes in your cat's day-to-day life, from scratching to stress relief.
+A cat's cute paws aren't just for show, they serve tons of important purposes in your cat's day-to-day life, from scratching to stress relief.

 Bonus: TONS of Toe Beans.
 Or Squish Beans.
 Both are accepted anatomical terms when in reference to a cat's tiny, adorable toes.